 I hate to be the one that lets the cat out of the bag since there are a lot of window cleaners who jealously guard their secret formula, but I don't see any point in not telling.
 'Morning Fresh' and 'Palmolive' are probably the most popular detergents.
 At the cleaning supplies shop you can spend a lot of money on all kinds of window cleaning detergents.
 I've tried a lot of them, and seem to always come back to Palmolive (soft on the hands and does a great job).

 Some people recommend vinegar in warm water.
 The biggest problem with this is that it doesn't sud up.
 The suds are important to lubricate the rubber as it passes over the glass, making it a lot easier to turn the squeegee.
-They also make it easier to see any water marks that need wiping off.
-In fact, they help to show up areas that need more scrubbing because the pattern of the bubbles separate more where there is a finger mark or some other dirt.
+They help hold the water on the glass longer, and also make it easier to see any water marks that need wiping off.

 This could just be an old towel (old is best as the lint and fluff would have worn away).
 I usually carry a towel and a micro-fibre cloth.
 More about how to use them later.